thibault-ketterer/kube-quick-monitoring/README.md

 It's using no tools but **python** and **kube access**

-it connects to your kube with the dump script and start do write some csvs
+it connects to your kube with the dump script and start to write some csvs

 the graph script loads the csvs and graph the usage

-Very handy ot have an overview of a ressource usage of a temporary kube cluster without having to install anything
+Very handy to have an overview of a ressource usage of a temporary kube cluster without having to install anything

 # install